couchbaselabs/docs-ng/content/couchbase-lite/cbl-concepts/cbl-concepts-1000-intro.markdown

   * **JSON-based**.
 Every document is a [JSON](http://json.org) object consisting of freeform key-value pairs.
 The values can contain arrays or even nested objects.This lets you structure your data in a way that's natural to your app, without having to deal with complex data normalization or joins.
   * **Schemaless**.
 This means that you don't have to define a rigid data layout beforehand, and later go through complex migrations if you need to update it.
 Data layout is somewhat freeform, and records, called *documents*, can have different structures.
 A sophisticated MapReduce query engine enables you to perform efficient queries, even on large data sets, regardless of how you structure the data in your documents.
   * Provides **native, object-oriented APIs for iOS and Android devices** that integrate with your app framework.
 These APIs can map database documents to your own native object model, let you work directly with JSON structures, or both.
-Additionally, apps built with web technologies such as PhoneGap can use the Couchbase Lite REST API from JavaScript or any language that has an HTTP client library (for example, C# or Python).
+Additionally, apps built with web technologies can use the Couchbase Lite REST API (for example, Javascript, C#, or Python applications).
   * Supports **replication** with compatible database servers.
 This gives your app best-of-breed sync capabilities.
 Not only can the user's data stay in sync across multiple devices, but multiple users' data can be synced together.
   * Supports **peer-to-peer replication**.
 By adding an extra HTTP listener component, your app can accept connections from other devices running Couchbase Lite and exchange data with them.
  * Supports **low-latency** and even **offline** access to data.
 In contrast with the frequent network request and response cycle of a traditional networked app, you work primarily with local data.
 This means your app remains responsive whether it's on WiFi, a slow cell network, or offline.
 The user can even modify data while offline, and it'll be synced to the server as soon as possible.